cristinaponcela/cristinaponcela.github.io/_posts/2025-11-11-Technical SEO: Localized Pages, Backlinks, Indexing and More.md

 }
 ```

-This ensures that when a Spanish-speaking user navigates from /es-es/pricing to another page, they stay in Spanish—both for user experience and for Google's crawlers.
+This ensures that when a Spanish-speaking user navigates from `/es-es/pricing` to another page, they stay in Spanish — both for user experience and for Google's crawlers.

 ## How Google Crawls and Ranks: The Fundamentals